-If the applicant meets W-2 financial and nonfinancial eligibility criteria but has reached the 60-month time limit, the FEP would have to determine extension eligibility based on the extension criteria.
-When applying the extension criteria, the FEP must consider the applicant's prior W-2 participation and current circumstances.
-If the FEP determines that the applicant does not meet the extension criteria and plans to deny an extension, the FEP must ensure that during previous W-2 participation the individual was properly screened and assessed.
+If the applicant meets W-2 financial and nonfinancial eligibility criteria but has reached the 24 or 60-month time limit, the FEP must determine time limit extension eligibility based on the time limit extension criteria.
+When applying the time limit extension criteria, the FEP must consider the applicant's prior W-2 participation and current circumstances.
+If the FEP determines that the applicant does not meet the time limit extension criteria and plans to deny a time limit extension, the FEP must ensure that during previous W-2 participation the individual was properly screened and assessed.
 Also, the FEP must make sure that accommodations and services necessary to address the participant's barriers were provided.